 - Displaying extreme mood swings.

-These can be easy to miss.
+These signs of a suicidal teenager can be easy to miss.
 An estimated 70% of children suffer with untreated mental health problems.
 Routine behavioral health (BH) screening in emergency and primary care settings would help reduce the number of adolescents with unmet mental health needs.
 Researchers at The Children’s Hospital of Philadelphia (CHOP) developed the Behavioral Health Screen (BHS), a comprehensive, web-based tool, to assess and identify BH symptoms among adolescents such as depression, anxiety and suicidal risk.
 The screening also identifies potential urgent risks, such as suicide attempts and sexual abuse.
 A study found that the application of BHS in the Emergency Department increased the identification of mental health problems by 8%.
 When tested in primary care settings, they found that 9.2% of adolescent patients admitted to having suicidal thoughts.

 Even though screening tools, such as BHS, have proven to be an important first step to address our country’s growing mental health problem, the barriers to implementation (e.g., lack of time, training, and capacity) hinder integration into the primary and emergency care settings.
 Overcoming these barriers is the goal of several researchers at CHOP who aim to fully integrate BH screening into medical settings and establish its importance as a clinical practice.
 CHOP is also a site for a National Institute of Mental Heatlh study to develop and validate a suicide-specific screening tool.

-Suicide Prevention: Increase Awareness
+Youth Suicide Prevention: Increase Awareness

 In 2012, the National Action Alliance for Suicide Prevention and U.S. Surgeon General released a national strategy for suicide prevention.
 The report focuses on four main priorities to reducing the number of deaths by suicide –